-Growing evidence suggests climate change directly and indirectly affects mental health: WHO
+Growing evidence climate change affects mental health directly, indirectly: WHO

 Besides highlighting the need to make climate change a key consideration in mental health-related interventions, WHO also urged countries to integrate mental health into pre-existing global commitments.

-For instance, one of the Sustainable Development Goals (SDG), a set of 17 goals set out for the globe by the UN in 2015, aims for good global health and well-being.
+For instance, one of the 17 Sustainable Development Goals (SDGs) – set out for the globe by the UN in 2015 – aims for good global health and well-being.

 WHO asserts that prioritising mental health should be subsumed under this goal as part of the global commitment towards good health.